NNoorFatima/classroom2excel/README.md

 marks/
 ├── extract.py              # Fetches marks from Google Classroom → gcr_marks.txt
-├── main.py                 # Maps marks into Excel and highlights missing matches ├── gcr_marks.txt           # Auto-generated JSON of marks
-├── section A.xlsx          # Input Excel file with RollNo & Name
-├── output_with_marks.xlsx  # Final output with mapped marks
-├── credentials.json        # Google API credentials (not included)
-└── README.md               # Documentation
+├── main.py                 # Maps marks into Excel and highlights missing matches ├── gcr_marks.txt           # Auto-generated JSON of marks (would be generated when extract.py is executed) ├── section A.xlsx          # Input Excel file with RollNo & Name as columns (your input file) ├── output_with_marks.xlsx  # Final output with mapped marks (would be generated when main.py is executed) ├── credentials.json        # Google API credentials (not included) └── README.md               # Documentation
 ```